27 Toronto Tourist Attractions That You Shouldn’t Miss

 CN Tower

 There is a restaurant up there – 360 Restaurant – that is known for serving high-class dishes with local ingredients.
 The coolest part?
-The restaurant makes a full rotation every hour so you truly get views all over the city!
+The restaurant does a full rotation every hour, so you truly get views all over the city!

-The CN Tower is known for the Edge Walk – a thrill-seeker experience of hanging off the edge of the outside of the building.
+The CN Tower is known for the Edge Walk – a thrill-seeker experience where you hang off the edge of the outside of the building.

 The Distillery District